 Driving safety and eliminating the risks of road accidents are among the key criteria for the driving quality assessment.
 If an accident occurs, both the driver and the employer hold responsibility.
 If the accident is bad, the vehicle doesn’t work for quite a while.
 Not to mention the cargo: unless it’s totally damaged, it won’t be delivered on time, and even if it still can be used, it will never look the same again.

 An accident can happen when the driver brakes hard or the road adhesion is lost which is caused by abrupt acceleration or turning.
 It all depends on the season, road surface, tire quality, wheel density level, that’s why it’s so hard to assess the driver’s performance.
 The only conclusion that can be made is the more often the driver brakes, the worse it is for his driving safety.
 It also increases fuel consumption.
-Our reports can help to get to know what happened before or during the accident, analyze the driver’s trip quality comparing the number of abrupt brakes and accelerations.
+Our Eco driving solution can help to get to know what happened before or during the accident, analyze the driver’s trip quality comparing the number of abrupt brakes and accelerations.

 According to certain researches, the accident frequency grows by 10-15%, if a driver goes 1 km/h faster than the average speed.
 If it’s 10 km/h or more, the accident rate escalates for the city traffic.
 For country roads, the accident frequency increase is not that critical.